-Based on previous research (Linan and Chen, 2009; Yordanova and Tarrazon, 2010; Parker, 2009; Rotefoss and Kolvereid, 2005; Tkachev and Kolvereid; 1999) this analysis considers a set of control variables that could potentially influence a student's entrepreneurial intention: in particular,. (i) gender a dummy variable that equals one if the individual is a female, and zero otherwise -, (ii) age - which equals the individual's age - (iii) work experience - respondents were asked to indicate "yes" or "no" to the following question "Have you ever worked in the past?" -, (iv) entrepreneurial background (respondents were asked to indicate "yes" or

-"no" to the following question "Are your family members Have your family members ever been business owners?" -, (v) time spent on social media, Rosangela Feola Roberto Parente Exploring the impact
+Based on previous research (Linan and Chen, 2009; Yordanova and Tarrazon, 2010; Parker, 2009; Rotefoss and Kolvereid, 2005; Tkachev and Kolvereid; 1999) this analysis considers a set of control variables that could potentially influence a student's entrepreneurial intention: in particular,. (i) gender a dummy variable that equals one if the individual is a female, and zero otherwise -, (ii) age - which equals the individual's age - (iii) work experience - respondents were asked to indicate "yes" or "no" to the following question "Have you ever worked in the past?" -, (iv) entrepreneurial background (respondents were asked to indicate "yes" or "no" to the following question "Are your family members Have your family members ever been business owners?" -, (v) time spent on social media, have been included as control variables.